Welcome

 How he managed to remain on the rock and how I managed to retain my head on my shoulders beggars belief.

-With our tails between our legs we slopped back to my car, changed and went to Gridleford cafe for their infamous 'sandwiches' - huge stottie rolls filled with as many items as you could wish.
+With our tails between our legs we slopped back to my car, changed and went to Gridleford cafe to indulge their infamous 'sandwiches' - huge stottie rolls filled with as many items as you could wish for.

 (It is highly possible that instead of Monkey Wall, Geordie and I were on '....and Son' & 'Little Plum' respectively)